RuanVasco/glpi-plugin-reservationdetails/README.md

 # GLPI Plugin - Reservation Details

-Plugin for GLPI that adds contextual fields to the asset reservation form, including resource management with stock control.
+Plugin for GLPI that adds contextual fields to the asset reservation form, including resource management with stock control and profile-based reservation permissions.

 ## Requirements